suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 # Encoding the phrase CODES

-Works just like when using a substitution cipher.
+It works just like when using a substitution cipher.

 What is the ciphertext?